Meditation

 The purpose of kriya yoga practice is to restore the practitioner’s awareness to wholeness.
 This is accomplished by acquiring knowledge of one’s true nature as a spiritual being; cultivating rational thinking, emotional balance, physical health; purposeful living; and meditation.

 To facilitate the unfoldment of innate qualities and elicit superconscious states, specific meditation techniques are taught and practiced.
-Beginning meditators are usually taught how to use a simple word or sound (mantra) to focus attention.
+Beginner meditators are usually taught how to use a simple word or sound (mantra) to focus attention.
 After a period of preparatory study and practice, initiation into advanced meditation processes can be requested.

-Although kriya yoga has been known and practiced for centuries, it was Roy Eugene Davis’ guru, Paramahansa Yogananda, who first emphasized it in the west.
+Although kriya yoga has been known and practiced for centuries, it was Roy Eugene Davis’ guru, Paramahansa Yogananda, who first emphasized it in the West.
 Yogananda traveled from India to America in 1920 and lectured, wrote, and trained disciples for 32 years before his passing in 1952.
 His best-known book, Autobiography of a Yogi, is now published in multiple languages around the world.

 Benefits of regular meditation practice